Title

 Republic Act No. 7846 mandates the inclusion of Hepatitis-B immunization in the basic immunization services for infants and children below eight years old in the Philippines, with a specific provision for newborns of Hepatitis-B positive mothers to receive immediate immunization after birth.

-The main purpose of Republic Act No. 7846 is to require compulsory immunization against Hepatitis-B for infants and children below eight (8) years old, amending Presidential Decree No. 996 and appropriating funds for this purpose.
+Republic Act No. 7846 is titled “Compulsory Hepatitis-B Vaccination Act.”
+Its purpose is to require compulsory immunization against Hepatitis-B for infants and children below eight (8) years old, amending Presidential Decree No. 996 and appropriating funds.

-The basic immunization services include: (a) BCG Vaccination against tuberculosis; (b) Inoculation against diphtheria, tetanus, and pertussis; (c) Oral poliomyelitis immunization; (d) Protection against measles; (e) Immunization against rubella; (f) Immunization against Hepatitis-B; (g) other basic immunization services for infants and children below eight years as determined by the Secretary of Health.
+It includes: (a) BCG; (b) diphtheria, tetanus, and pertussis; (c) oral poliomyelitis; (d) protection against measles; (e) rubella; (f) immunization against Hepatitis-B; and (g) such other basic immunization services for infants and children below eight years as determined by the Secretary of Health in a department circular.

-The necessary funds are to be included in the General Appropriations Act of the year following its enactment into law and thereafter.
+The amount necessary to carry out the provisions of the Act shall be included in the General Appropriations Act of the year following its enactment, and thereafter.

 Analyze Cases Smarter, Faster